 The working capital turnover ratio is used to reveal if a company can support its sales growth with capital.
 To fully grasp what working capital is and what the ratios mean for an investor, you should compare it to businesses in the same industry with the same methods of operating and accounting practices; or, you could compare it to its past performances.

-Precisely how much working capital per dollar of sales is optimal for a given firm will depend on multiple things, including the industry and sector in which the business operates.
-A business that sells a lot of low-cost items and cycles through its inventory rapidly (such as a convenience store, grocery store, or discount retailer) may only need 10-15% of working capital per dollar of sales.
+Although lower ratios are a good indicator, the optimal dollar amount of sales per dollar of working capital for a given firm depends on multiple factors, including the industry and sector in which the business operates.
+A business that sells a lot of low-cost items and cycles through its inventory rapidly (such as a convenience store, grocery store, or discount retailer) may only need a 1.1:1 ($1.10 working capital to $1.00 sales) ratio of working capital per dollar of sales.

 Generally, the best way to determine the range in which a particular company should fall is to compare it to its competitors.
-If you're looking at the candy business and nearly all candy manufacturers are between [x] and [y] working capital per dollar of sales and you come upon a potential investment that has 1/3rd or 4x that amount, it should raise your eyebrows and warrant further investigation, because the odds are high that there is something going on you need to understand.
+If you're looking at a candy business and nearly all candy manufacturers are between $10 and $15 working capital per dollar of sales and you come upon a potential investment that has much less or more than that amount, it should raise your eyebrows and warrant further investigation because the odds are high that there is something going on you need to understand.